kyang5/coursedescriptions/source/onlineFall.rst

     | Online Times: TBA

     **Notes:**
     This is an online class.
+More details will be forthcoming.
 Combined with COMP 488-305.

 :doc:`comp317`
     | Section 001 (3254) Credits: 3; Online; Lecture
     | Instructor: Matthew Paul Butcher
-    | Online Tuesday 07:00PM-09:30
+    | Online Times: TBA

     **Notes:**
     This is an online, asynchronous class.
 All lectures will be pre-recorded.
 Students are asked to attend smaller-group online interactive discussions at